avenirer/codeigniter-matches-cli/README.md

 Codeigniter Matches CLI
 ======================

-Codeigniter Matches is a cli script that allows you to write controllers, models and views faster.
+Codeigniter Matches is a PHP CLI script that allows you to write controllers, models and views faster.

 #Usage